victor/Git-Xcode-4/git_xcode_script.markdown

 This time, instead of merging changes, to avoid gratuitous forks in the history tree, the changes are incorporated with a rebase

+## Branch

+Introduce the concept of branches.
+Create a couple of branches.
+Add commits Later, delete a branch

 # Demo 2 A good process to follow (Git Flow like process)